mikepthomas/mikepthomas.github.io/src/data/markdown/printer-voron-1.8.md

 ![Electronics Panel Holder](https://github.com/mikepthomas/mikepthomas.github.io/raw/develop/src/img/printer-voron/rear-handles.jpg)

-The [Electronics Compartment](#electronics-compartment) has a couple of parts to rest the elecronics panel on called `panel_holder`s I have replaced these with the front handles from the 2.2
+The [Electronics Compartment](#electronics-compartment) has a couple of parts to rest the elecronics panel on called `panel_holder`s I have replaced these with the front handles from the 2.2 to enable me to move the printer about a little easier and to also keep a little bit of space behind the printer to allow the electronics compartment fan to breathe.
+I also plan on installing the [Klipper Expander](printer-voron-1.8-mods.md#klipper-expander) in the space at the bottom of the electronics compartment just above the handle shown.

 ![Electronics Panel](https://github.com/mikepthomas/mikepthomas.github.io/raw/develop/src/img/printer-voron/electronics-panel-installed.jpg)